diogosoares22/ada-fix-it/index.md

-The number of quotes reflects perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning of 2015.
+The number of quotes at the beginning of 2015 reflects perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning of 2015.